-Power moves: The women changing Africa's leadership – DW – 02/04/2025
+Power moves: the women changing Africa's leadership – DW – 02/04/2025

 Challenges with Ghana's electoral system

 In West Africa, Ghana's candidate-centered electoral system has been criticized as "woman unfriendly."
-However, the country finally signed the Affirmative Action Bill into law in 2024 before its December elections, aiming to increase female political representation to 30% by 2030.
+However, the country finally signed an affirmative action bill into law in 2024, before December elections, aiming to increase female political representation to 30% by 2030.
 The gender equality bill had been in the making for nearly 30 years.

-Many analysts and activists believe the law is long overdue as women held fewer positions in decision-making bodies.
+Many analysts and activists believe the law is long overdue, as women have long held fewer positions in decision-making bodies.

 Mavis Zupork Dome, a research analyst at the Ghana Center for Democratic Development, told DW the bill provides legal backing for enforcing women's participation in political space, political life, decision-making, and governance.

-Dome believes this is a big milestone for Ghana because "it indicates that we are making some progress" opens the door "for more women to get into the political space."
+Dome believes this is a big milestone for Ghana because "it indicates that we are making some progress," and opens the door "for more women to get into the political space."

-Especially since over the years, Dome notes Ghana has made little headway when it comes to female participation in governance, electoral representation and parliament.
+Especially since over the years, Dome noted, Ghana had made little headway when it came to female participation in governance, electoral representation, and parliament.
 This is despite a recent Afrobarometer surveyshowing that over 70% of Ghanaians believe women should have the same opportunities as men to be elected into political office, and women should enjoy equal rights.

 To encourage women to run in constituencies, Dome says political parties need to be "intentional about women being their candidates" and there also needs to be a "political will" to make space for women.